deadlyvipers/dojo_rules/introduction.md

-My name is Aureo.
+My name is Aureo and my favorite paths is JavaScript.
-Thank you Sensei for accept me in your dojo.
+Thank you Sensei for accepting me in your dojo.